marybecker/HQStreamEval/README.md

 **Biological Data Sets and Biological Condition Gradient Metric Calculations**

 Fish samples were collected by the CT DEEP Inland Fisheries and Ambient Monitoring and Assessment program using comparable methods during a May - October index period from 1988 – 2020 (Hagstrom et al. 1995, CT DEEP 2013).
 Crews sampled 10-20 mean stream widths with the average sample width being approximately 118 meters.
 Reach widths used in this dataset ranged from 25 to 500 meters.
 The type of gear that a crew used depended on the stream width.
 In small streams, crews typically sample with one backpack shocker.
 In medium-sized streams, they used 2 backpack shockers or 1 tote barge, and in large streams, crews sampled with multi-tote barges.
 All captured individuals were measured to the nearest centimeter and are identified to the species level.
 Benthic macroinvertebrate samples were collected by the CT DEEP Ambient Monitoring and Assessment program from September through November using an 800-u m-mesh kick net from 1989 - 2020.
 A total of 2 meters squared of riffle habitat (12 kicks composited from multiple riffles of a stream reach) were sampled at each location.
 Samples were preserved in 70% ethyl alcohol and brought back to the laboratory for subsampling.
 A 200-organism subsample was taken using a random grid design (Plafkin et al. 1989) from each sampling location.
 Organisms were identified to the lowest practical taxon, generally species.

-Biological condition gradient metrics have been developed for both macro-invertebrate and fish communities in Connecticut.
+Biological condition gradient models have been developed for both macro-invertebrate and fish communities in Connecticut (Gerritsen & Jessup 2007, Stamp & Gerritsen 2013).
+The models incorporate multiple attribute decision criteria to assign stream to levels or tiers of the BCG and it can be directly applied to designation of multiple aquatic life uses in Connecticut’s water quality criteria and standards.
+The models were run using the [BioMonTools](https://github.com/leppott/BioMonTools) and [BCGcalc](https://github.com/leppott/BCGcalc) packages written for the R statistical programming language (Leppo 2022a, Leppo 2022b).

 **Characterization of temporally and spatially specific drainage basin conditions for biological samples**